-7. Adjust packing as required per instructions below.
+7. Adjust packing as required per instructions on the next page.

 Figure 9.
 Packing and Gland Installation

 Packing Adjustment

 The pump packing is designed and adjusted to drip slightly during operation.
 This is to cool and lubricate the packing.
 It is desirable to adjust the stuffing box to maintain a leakage rate of 10 to 120 drops per minute when operating at a discharge pressure of 150 psi (10.3 bar).